 - A. Attend Pre-Clinical Sessions given by the DCE and the Department Chair describing teaching and learning during the clinical education experience. - B. Complete all clinical requirements and maintain updates as needed on the date assigned by the DCE.
 (See Appendix A) - C. Be aware of the contents of the course syllabus for Clinical Education and the Clinical Education Policies and Procedures regarding student responsibilities. - D. Provide own transportation to and from the clinical education site. - E. Complete the student information sheet and return it to the DCE by email one month prior to the beginning of each clinical education experience. - F. Make telephone contact with CCCE to arrange for first day in clinic. - G. Arrive at clinic 10 minutes prior to assigned time.
 Wear a watch and bring a pen. - H. Dress appropriately for clinical education according to the particular institution's policy.
-Wear student nametag unless directed to do otherwise by the CI. - I. First day, meet with CI to develop goals for clinical experience. - J. Weekly, confer with CI concerning progress toward goals. - K. Midterm, complete self-assessment; meet with CI to discuss midterm evaluation; fax/email midterm evaluation to DCE. - L. Final, complete self assessment; complete evaluation of clinical site (Clinical Experience and Clinical Instruction evaluation tool); meet with CI to discuss final progress report and Clinical Experience and Clinical Instruction evaluation tool; fax/email final clinical report and skill summary sheet to DCE; meet with DCE as directed; mail the original reports to DCE. - M. Effectively utilize PT CPI for self-assessment. - N. Telephone CI and DCE to report an absence prior to expected arrival time. - O. Arrange make-ups with DCE and CI for any absences in excess of one day.
+Wear student nametag unless directed to do otherwise by the CI. - I. First day, meet with CI to develop goals for clinical experience. - J. Weekly, confer with CI concerning progress toward goals. - K. Midterm, complete self-assessment; meet with CI to discuss midterm evaluation - L. Final, complete self assessment; complete evaluation of clinical site (Clinical Experience and Clinical Instruction evaluation tool); meet with CI to discuss final progress report and Clinical Experience and Clinical Instruction evaluation tool. - M. Effectively utilize PT CPI for self-assessment. - N. Telephone and/or email CI and DCE to report an absence prior to expected arrival time. - O. Arrange make-ups with DCE and CI for any absences in excess of one day.

 - P. Maximize the learning experience by asking appropriate questions and being alert to all aspects of clinical education. - Q. Refrain from attempting unfamiliar procedures.
-When in doubt, the student should always ask for assistance, because the patient's safety and comfort are the primary considerations - R. Attend designated conferences with DCE, usually at the midpoint and the end of clinical education experiences. - S. Complete an evaluation of the DCE and the clinical experience. - T. Obtain prior written approval from the University and any involved affiliate before publishing any material related to the clinical education experience. - U. Satisfactory Progress in Clinical Education - V. Students are required to secure their own housing prior to clinical education experiences which are out of area. - W. Students are required to complete all assignments during their clinical education experience (see Clinical Assignments). - X. Students should not contact a clinical site without prior approval from the DCE.
+When in doubt, the student should always ask for assistance, because the patient's safety and comfort are the primary considerations. - R. Attend designated conferences with DCE, usually at the midpoint and the end of clinical education experiences. - S. Complete an evaluation of the DCE and the clinical experience. - T. Obtain prior written approval from the University and any involved affiliate before publishing any material related to the clinical education experience. - U. Satisfactory Progress in Clinical Education - V. Students are required to secure their own housing prior to clinical education experiences which are out of area. - W. Students are required to complete all assignments during their clinical education experience (see Clinical Assignments). - X. Students should not contact a clinical site without prior approval from the DCE.
 Contacting a site without the permission of the DCE may result in dismissal from the program.